PaulRitsche/DL_Track_US/docs/source/modules.rst

 Installation
 ============
-Here you can find all relevant information concerning the installation of DL_Track.
+Here you can find all relevant information concerning the installation of DL_Track_US.

 .. toctree::
    :maxdepth: 1